 Well-known foreign companies in NRW

 Every year, more and more multinational enterprises decide to invest in North Rhine-Westphalia.
-According to the ORBIS Europe company database, around 22,000 foreign companies have already established business operations in NRW.
+According to the ORBIS Europe company database, more than 24,000 foreign companies have already established business operations in NRW.
 This equates to one fifth of all multinational enterprises in Germany as a whole.
 Here you can find an overview of the multinational enterprises in NRW.

 International companies in NRW at a glance